Quasilinear SPDEs via rough paths: Deterministic Analysis

 When quantifying differences of solutions, variable coefficients require a somewhat different strategy compared to constant coefficients, as we shall explain now.
 The modelledness \eqref{wi11bis} has to come from the PDE, that is, Lemma \ref{L3}.
 The naive approach is to consider the difference of the PDE for two given pairs of data $(\sigma_i,a_i,f_i)$, $i=0,1$, (plus the products), and to rearrange as follows

 which already means breaking the permutation symmetry in $i=0,1$ and therefore does not bode well.
-By the modelledness of $u_1$ we expect that for the purpose of Lemma \ref{L3}, we may replace $u_1$ by $v_1$ on the rhs of (\ref{wi10}), leading to
+By the modelledness of $u_1$ we expect that for the purpose of Lemma \ref{L3}, we may replace $u_1$ by $v_1$ on the right hand side of (\ref{wi10}), leading to

 In view of Lemma \ref{L3} and the discussion preceding it, this suggests that we obtain

 which is {\it not} the desired (\ref{wi11bis}) unless $a_1=a_0$.
 Instead, our strategy will be to construct a {\it curve} $\{u_s\}_{s\in[0,1]}$ interpolating between $u_0$ and $u_1$.
 For this, we interpolate the data linearly, that is, $f_s:=sf_1+(1-s)f_0$, $\sigma_s:=s\sigma_1+(1-s)\sigma_0$, and $a_s:=sa_1+(1-s)a_0$, and solve